-6G is already generating headlines in the world of technology, but what is 6G, and when will you be able to get it?
+It’s already generating headlines in the world of technology, but what is 6G, and when will you be able to get it?
 Right now, 5G is (just about) here.
 You can buy a 5G smartphone, and enjoy all the benefits of a 5G data connection today.
-However, technology never stops, and there is talk about the next step in the world of mobile connectivity — 6G.
+However, technology never stops, and there is already talk about the next step in the world of mobile connectivity.

 There’s a growing amount of 6G information out there, and much of it is built around just a few reports and studies.
 Let’s clear some things up about 6G, and find out what the state of this future tech really is.

 “It’s a little too early to talk about 6G.”

 But if the research is only just starting, when will 6G launch?
-Ekudden estimates that it would be about a decade before 6G comes along, a prediction which fits in with both Huawei founder Ren Zhengfei, who told CNBC in September 2019 that 6G was at least ten years away, and Japan’s NTTDoCoMo.
-In NTTDoCoMo’s own white paper on 6G, published in January 2020, NTTDoCoMo illustrated how mobile connection technology has evolved on a relatively steady basis, with 3G coming in the early 2000s, 5G in 2010, and
+Ekudden estimates that it would be about a decade before 6G comes along, a prediction which fits in with both Huawei founder Ren Zhengfei, who told CNBC in September 2019 that 6G was at least ten years away.
+A 2021 report by ABI Research predicted that early commercial deployment will occur in 2028 and 2029, with more widespread rollouts coming in the following years.

 We don’t know how fast 6G will be yet, but estimates have it around 100 times faster than 5G.
 The final standards that will define what a 6G connection is will probably be down to the International Telecommunication Union (ITU).
 The ITU recently nailed down the standards for 5G (which it refers to as IMT-2020) after more than eight years of work, and is expected to start a similar process for 6G soon.

 That hasn’t stopped experts guessing how fast 6G will be.
 One of the most often quoted is from Dr. Mahyar Shirvanimoghaddam from the University of Sydney, who claims 6G could deliver mind-boggling speeds of 1TB per second, or 8,000 gigabits per second.
 Forget one movie downloading in a few seconds from Netflix with 5G, with 6G speeds like that, in just one second you could download 142 hours of Netflix movies.